Remote work gives people more options.

 If the job is package handling from your apartment, treat it as high-risk.

-A real employer may eventually communicate through different tools, but the hiring process should still be professional and verifiable.
+But the hiring process should still be professional and verifiable.

 Be careful if the recruiter wants to leave the job board immediately and avoid official channels.